dirkpetersen/nvflare-cancer/README.md

 The Rye installer will put `. ~/.rye/env` into ~/.profile to ensure that this Python version is ready at the next login.
 If you have an older HPC system it may not use the file ~/.profile but ~/.bash_profile instead. just run `echo '. ~/.rye/env' >> ~/.bash_profile` in that case.

-A quick test should show that the default python is latest Python 3.10
+A quick test should show, that the default python is latest Python 3.10

 ```bash
 $ python --version